 Overview of Hiawatha

-After living among the hustle and bustle that comes with urban areas, it’s sometimes nice to admit that you want to take a break and get back to a slow life.
+After living among the hustle and bustle that comes with urban areas, it’s sometimes nice to admit that you want to take a break and get back to a slower pace of life.
 The Longfellow Minneapolis community contains neighborhoods that will allow you to do just that.
 In particular, Hiawatha Minneapolis features affordable, spacious apartments and homes that are popular among families and couples.

 Not only does Hiawatha feature a wide variety of rentals, the price generally buys you a lot more space than living in the city does.
 Many of our Hiawatha apartments in Minneapolis are safe, affordable, and located within a couple blocks of the Metro Blue Line.
 Add in the excellent schools and outdoor spaces, and Hiawatha MN offers an array of amenities that aren't available in the concrete jungle of Downtown